-(1) Audit fees consist of fees billed for the audit of our annual financial statements, the review of our interim financial statements and related services that are normally provided in connection with public offerings, including the registration statements for our private offering of common stock in April 2021, our public offering in April 2022 and our long-term incentive plans.
+(1) Audit fees consist of fees billed for the audit of our annual financial statements, the review of our interim financial statements and related services that are normally provided in connection with public offerings, including the registration statements for our public offering in April 2022, our public offering in December 2023 and our long-term incentive plans.

-- (2) Audit-related fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees."
-There were no such fees in 2021 or 2022. - (3) Tax fees consist of fees billed for services including, but not limited to, assistance with tax compliance, tax advice and tax planning.
-There were no such fees in 2021 or 2022. - (4) This category includes fees billed for the use of a research tool and automated disclosure checklist.
+(2) Audit-related fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees."
+There were no such fees in 2023 or 2022.

+(3) Tax fees consist of fees billed for services including, but not limited to, assistance with tax compliance, tax advice and tax planning.
+There were no such fees in 2023 or 2022.

+(4) This category includes fees billed for the use of a research tool and automated disclosure checklist.
 There were no such fees in 2022.

 The Audit Committee has considered whether the provision of these services by PricewaterhouseCoopers LLP is compatible with maintaining the independence of PricewaterhouseCoopers LLP.
-Further, pursuant to the Audit Committee's pre-approval policies and procedures described below, all of the services provided by PricewaterhouseCoopers LLP in 2021 and 2022 were approved in advance in accordance with the Audit Committee's pre-approval policies and procedures described below.
-The Audit Committee did not rely on the waiver of pre-approval procedures permitted with respect to de minimis non-audit services under the applicable rules of the SEC for its approval of any of the services provided by PricewaterhouseCoopers LLP in 2021 and 2022.
+Further, pursuant to the Audit Committee's pre-approval policies and procedures described below, all of the services provided by PricewaterhouseCoopers LLP in 2022 and 2023 were approved in advance in accordance with the Audit Committee's pre-approval policies and procedures described below.
+The Audit Committee did not rely on the waiver of pre-approval procedures permitted with respect to de minimis non-audit services under the applicable rules of the SEC for its approval of any of the services provided by PricewaterhouseCoopers LLP in 2022.